 Nobody wants their jet ski to die in the middle of a fun adventure.
 Fortunately, there are a few ways to prevent your jet ski battery from dying when you need it most.

-- Store your battery below 70 degrees Fahrenheit
+- Store your battery between 50-70 degrees Fahrenheit

 - Keep the battery above 12.4 volts using a trickle (maintenance) charger or a smart charger

 - Don’t store the battery without a full charge

 - Don’t leave the key on when not in use

 Keeping your jet ski battery well-maintained is a must in order to avoid sulfation and damage.
 Once the battery has been damaged or has sat un-maintained for long periods of time, it is unlikely that your battery can be rescued, so make sure that you follow proper charging and storage instructions to avoid cutting your battery’s life short.